Back Up My PC

 This page contains tips and instructions on how to back up files and settings on a PC (Windows) computer.

-Make a list of software you will need to install on on your new or re-imaged computer.
+Make a list of software you want on your new or re-imaged computer.

-1. Begin by reviewing our standard software list -- these programs are installed without you needing to ask.
+1. Review our standard software list — these programs are installed without you needing to ask.

-2. Next, refresh your memory about the software you use:
+2. Refresh your memory on the software you use:

 • Review the program icons on your Taskbar and Desktop.

-• Click the Start button (Windows icon, far left) then review the displayed list of program entries and folders.
+• Click the Start button (Windows icon) and review the displayed list of program entries and folders.

-If you have documents scattered all over your desktop, or if you use folders such as "Documents," "Pictures," and "Music", then you have items that will be lost if you do not take appropriate steps!
-Here's what to do:
+If you have documents scattered all over your desktop, or if you use folders such as "Documents," "Pictures," and "Music", then you likely have items that will be lost if you do not follow the appropriate steps.

 1. Open File Explorer by clicking the folder icon on your Task Bar.

 3. You'll see a variety of local folders which can contain important items.
-Review the contents of these folders in particular, looking for files ending in .docx, .xlsx, .pptx, etc.:
+Review the contents of these folders, in particular looking for document, spreadsheet, presentation, image, and other important file types:

-• iTunes Library (See section below for instructions on how to move this properly.)
+• iTunes Library - if you see this, see the section below for instructions on how to move this properly

-4. Drag and drop work-related files from these local folders to OneDrive, Google Drive, shared departmental cloud or middfiles storage (or other appropriate storage devices) to ensure access from your replacement computer.
+4. Drag and drop work-related files from these local folders to OneDrive, Google Drive, shared departmental cloud or middfiles storage, or any other appropriate storage devices (e.g., USB drive, hard drive, etc.) to ensure access from your replacement computer.

-• Any media files, such as pictures and videos, may be stored in your Middlebury OneDrive or Google Drive folder or departmental shared storage if they are work-related, otherwise please copy them to a personally-owned external storage device or to personal cloud storage.
+• Any work-related media files, such as pictures and videos, may be stored in your Middlebury OneDrive, Google Drive, or departmental shared storage—however, NON-work-related files must be copied to a personally-owned external storage device or personal cloud storage.

-Most web browsers now support syncing of bookmarks and other settings so you don't have to locate and copy them yourself.
-Once you create an account you can use it to log in on other devices; your bookmarks and settings will be brought in for you automatically!
-See appropriate links below to learn how to take advantage of this handy feature.
+Most web browsers support syncing of bookmarks and other settings, so you don't have to locate and copy them yourself, or manually re-create them.
+Once you create an account for the browser(s) you use, you can use it to log in on other devices, and your bookmarks and other settings will be brought in for you automatically.

 Do you have access to other email accounts in addition to your own?
-Scroll through Outlook's navigation pane at left and note the names of all other such accounts.
-It's best to know what should appear as only accounts for which you are the owner will re-appear automatically on the new or refreshed computer.
+Scroll through Outlook's navigation pane on the left and note the names of all other such accounts.
+It's best to know what should appear, as only accounts for which you are the owner will re-appear automatically on the new or refreshed computer.
 You will need to add all others manually.
+See Shared Mailboxes for more information.

 Signatures

-If you use multiple signatures, you'll want to save the files for later use.
-Here's how:
+If you use multiple signatures, you'll want to save the files for later use: How To Import, Export, and Transfer Outlook Signatures.

 If you have made numerous adjustments to the pieces of information Outlook displays and how it looks, you might benefit from saving your view with a name.
 Named views can be re-applied easily and are stored on the email server in the cloud, making them accessible to your new or refreshed computer.